qianfeng2/cUps/README.md

 Our algorithm produces four csv files based on various algorithmic stages, and places them in the directory specified by output.

-- log-likelihood tables (middle output)
+- Log-likelihood tables (middle output).
 For each query sequence, its likelihood for being drawn from the profile HMM under each category is computed.

-- classification result table (final output)

-Each row starts with sequence ID and shows the probabilities of membership to three ups groups.
-For instance:
+- Classification result table (final output).
+Each row starts with the sequence ID and shows the probabilities of membership to three ups groups.
+An example table is as following.

 |         | A  | B  | C  |
 | ------------|------------|------------|------------|